 Some individuals, in an effort to heighten the euphoria they get from hydrocodone, often mix it with other similar substances particularly alcohol.
 When these two substances are combined, however, the result can be fatal as both can depress the central nervous system.
 This can result in an abnormally slow and shallow respiration which can terminate in death, secondary to respiratory arrest.

 In some cases where the individual can no longer obtain a prescription for hydrocodone, they will often resort to using other opiates that are readily available in the streets.
 Heroin is the most common alternative for hydrocodone as an effective source of euphoric effects.

 Treatment for Hydrocodone Addiction

 It is imperative that individuals who are addicted to hydrocodone seek help from highly-trained and duly-certified hydrocodone addiction treatment professionals.
-The program will involve detoxification to help individuals make the safer and more successful removal of the drug metabolites from the body without any risk of relapse.
 The individual will also undergo comprehensive evidence-based treatment programs that include cognitive behavioral therapies, group therapies, family therapy, and experiential therapy, among others.
 Education, nutritional support, psycho-social counseling, and therapeutic communication are essential pillars of the hydrocodone treatment program.
 The individual is then prepared for reintegration into the community.
 Social support groups and sober living communities can be provided to help ensure continuity of therapeutic programs.
 This helps ensure greater success in recovering from hydrocodone addiction.

 Recovering from hydrocodone addiction can be challenging.
 However, with the right kind of help and the right level of motivation, it is possible to live free from addiction.